ufscar/cnpqwsproxy/README.md

 ## Installing cnpqwsproxy

 * Generate a private key and the corresponding certificate for the embedded TLS server.
-Edit the Makefile to change the certificate information provided to openssl through the `-subj` option.
+You may provide certificate information to openssl through the `TLS_CERT_SUBJ` environment variable.
 Then call:

-  `make conf/tls/private/cnpqwsproxy.crt`
+  `make tls-conf`

 * Edit `conf/proxyconf.lua`.
 The `wsdl.replacewith` option contains an URL whose domain should be changed to your institution's domain.